 Traffic does not reach the endpoints

-After you configure a service, the new endpoint becomes reachable through the external HTTP(S) load balancer when:
+After you configure a service, the new endpoint becomes reachable through the external Application Load Balancer when:

 - The endpoint is attached to the internet NEG.

 - The associated FQDN can be DNS resolved successfully (if you are using FQDN endpoint type).